 Prototype Development Team

 Many of them seek fee-based career coaches or advisers, but that is NOT A GOOD SOLUTION for low-income, at-risk Americans.
-Free services are available but on a limited basis.
+Free career advisory services are limited.

-PWP offers a much less costly, and more robust alternative, based on helping its members to develop a growth mindset, enhanced with a career prosperity mindset.
+PWP offers a much less costly, and more robust alternative, based on helping its members to develop a growth mindset, enhanced with a career prosperity mindset that provides a new perspective on career as a journey with a destination of career fulfillment.

 Work of the Team

-This team plans, schedules and conducts tests of prototypes.
+This team plans, schedules and conducts tests of chapter prototypes in each of four membership divisions.

-Harris Pratt is seeking professionals of high character, positive attitude, initiative and an excellent work ethic.
+Harris Pratt Pearls Who Prosper USA, Inc. is seeking professionals of high character, with a positive attitude and an entrepreneurial spirit to test the features of our high school chapter prototypes in Memphis, St. Louis and Atlanta.
 We are offering renewable 3-month contract opportunities to freelance professionals.
-Some volunteer work is included.
+Some volunteer recruitment is involved to support urban high schools seeking to improve student performance.

 Collaborate With These Independent Contractors To Test The PWP